endevver/mt-plugin-thatshot/README.md

 # Configuration

-That's Hot can be configured at the Blog level.
+That's Hot is configured at the Blog level.
 Visit Preferences > Plugins to find That's Hot, then click Settings.

 By default, That's Hot is *disabled* for each blog. **Enable** it for the blog(s) you want to use it with.
 This little step is an easy way to be sure that hot topics are created only in the master blog.